smushball27295/Project/README.md

 #PLEASE NOTE: There is a file model.py and a file model2.py.
 The difference in the files are the features and the number of models.
 Deployment has been done using logistic regression and a limited number of features.

+Futher more, this flask app has been hosted using AWS EC2 instance and these are steps:
+1. Connect to EC2 instance
+2. In the app.py change the last line of the script to app.run(host='0.0.0.0', port=8080)
+3. Upload the files app.py, model2.py, templates and requests.py to ec2 instance using winscp
+4. yum install python3 – to install python
+5. Run it using python3 app.py

+This will ensure that we do not need a local machine to access flask.